 By the 1100s, the King of Connaught was “Turlough O’Connor” and his kin were from the “Síol Muireadaigh” tribe.
 Turlough and his kin had taken on the surname O’Connor from this Gr, Gr, Gr Grandfather – “Conchobar mac Taidg Mór” (Conor son of Tadhg senior) who had died in 882.

-Beside the O’Connors - the other leading families of Connaught at this time held the surnames:
+Beside the O’Connors - the other leading families of Connaught at this time held the Irish surnames:

 Boland, Breen, Brennan, Brien, Cahill, Canavan, Cannon, Carney, Carney, Carroll, Clancy, Clery, Coffey, Coleman, Collins, Conlon, Conneely, Connelly, Conroy, Conway, Coogan, Coolihan, Cosgrave, Coyne, Crowley, Cunneen, Curran, Devlin, Dolan, Donlan, Donohoe, Dowd, Downey, Duggan, Egan, Fahy, Fallon, Fannon, Feeney, Finn, Finnegan, Flannery, Gaffney, Garry, Gaughan, Glavin, Glynn, Hanley, Henaghan, Horan, Hughes, Hynes, Keane, Kelly, Kenny, Keogh, Kilkelly, Lavin, Lynch, Madden, Mannion/Manning, McDermott, McDonagh, McGann, McGlynn, McHale, McManus, Molloy, Moran, Morris, Mullally, Mullan, Murphy, Murray, O‘Malley, O’Dea, O’Donnell, O’Gara, O’Hara, Quigley, Ratigan, Shaughnessy, Sheehan, Tarpy, Tierney and McHugh.